ArtyDaSmarty/Sanctuary/README.md

 Currently, this repository is used to fit the needs of, "Sanctuary"- A Haven instance I, ArtyDaSmarty, host.
 It is not aimed to be maintained for others, but if any like the differences, they can use it!

-## Current Differences To The Main Haven:
+## Current Differences To The Main Haven

 - Proxy/Persona System Built-In With Some QOL
 - Forum Channels